omarathon/oauth1-hmac/README.md

 The latest version of OAuth1-HMAC has a JavaDoc [here](https://omarathon.github.io/oauth1-hmac/).

+## Testing

+Both [OAuth1NoCallback](src/main/java/oauth1/OAuth1NoCallback.java) and [OAuth1WithCallback](src/main/java/oauth1/OAuth1WithCallback.java) have been tested and verified working in production.

+* [OAuth1NoCallback](src/main/java/oauth1/OAuth1NoCallback.java) has been tested via [Example.java](src/test/java/example/Example.java).
+The `CONSUMER_KEY`, `CONSUMER_SECRET`, `REQUEST_TEMPORARY_TOKEN_URL`, `AUTHORISE_TEMPORARY_TOKEN_URL`, `ACCESS_TOKEN_URL` and `RESOURCE_SERVER_REQUEST_URL` constants were filled with those matching a live provider, and the program succesfully does the OAuth1.0 handshake and obtains the expected data from the resource provider on behalf of the user.
+Feel free to perform such test yourself.

+* [OAuth1WithCallback](src/main/java/oauth1/OAuth1WithCallback.java) is being used in production on [ModulePal](https://modulepal.com) - a testimonial case of it working as intended.
+Its implementation is very similar to OAuth1NoCallback - there are no surprises here.

 ## Support

 Please contact Omar Tanner via Discord (omarathon#2226) if you require assistance with this library.